Looking Backward from the Tricentennial:

 Idabee Leete, daughter of the doctor who received him, introduces him to the fast for peace—the shared self-sacrifice at the hub of the American Union.
 Julian’s anger, carried over from the 2020s, begins to burn away as he gains a better understanding of nonviolence.
 But he soon discovers that the cyclical forces of history that allowed the transformation to take place were the same forces that could have torn the nation in two.
 When he gets the opportunity to bring the American Union’s paradigm back to just before the 2024 election, Julian must decide: what sacrifices he is willing to make in order to bring about the best possible future for the United States?

 A modern retelling of Edward Bellamy’s 19th-century classic, Looking Backward from the Tricentennial exposes the secrets of how MLK’s radical love combined with game theory can transform the Trump–Biden rematch and make the United States an innovator in 21st century collaborative democracy.
-Three versions of the novel are available to freely download:

-Download eBook: ebook (.epub)
+Download: ebook (.epub)

-Download Trade Paperback: 6×9 trade paperback (.pdf)
+Download: 6×9 trade paperback (.pdf)

-Download Free PDF: 8.5×11 full page (.pdf)
+Download: 8.5×11 full page (.pdf)

 Read, decide, and tell your friends—there’s a better way to organize for political power in 2024.
 It does take an intention, though, and that shared intention is built around the fast for peace on the 15th of each month.
 If you’re willing to join the next one, add your pledge.